caanaan/linuxdevconfig/vim/MyVimQuickReference.md

 My Vim Quick Reference:
 =======================

+## Vim General:
-## Vim Leader - comma ','
+* Vim Leader - comma ','
+* Ctrl + r - Redo
+* F10 - Toggle insert mode
+* w / b - move forWard or Back a word
+* ^ / $ - move to beginning or end of line
+* { / } - Jump forward or back to next empty line
+* H / M / L - Jump to beginning, middle, or bottom of the screen
+* gg / G - Jump to beginning or end of the file

 ## Window Splitting:
 * Alt + up or down arrow - Split Vim window horizontally
-* Alt + left or right arrow - Split Vim window vertically
+* Alt + left or right arrow - Split Via window vertically

 ## Window Movement:
 * Ctrl + up or down arrow - Move up or down in vim windows